-Follow the company closely.
-Ideally, you want to get to the highest point and sell them.
-This, however, is not always reasonable and requires access to a magic crystal ball.
+- Follow the company closely.
+Ideally, you want to get to the highest point and sell then.
+This, however, is not always reasonable and requires access to a Magic crystal ball.
 A good rule of thumb is to sell stocks before they have plunged 10% below a recent high.
-After this point, you are likely not to see an increase and will incur unnecessary losses.
+After this point, you are likely not to see an increase and will incur unnecessary losses. - 2.)

-The problem in investing in shares is that when you see your share price rising, you don't want to sell.
-Greed takes over and you always hope for a higher price.
-So, you keep waiting and waiting.
-And, should the market suddenly tumble, chances are high you will panic and sell and probably lose out too.
-Fix an exit price and when your share reaches that, sell.
 Follow the industry.
 Independent companies do not operate in a bubble.
-It is important to understand the broader industry in which the company exists in order to predict future gains or losses.
+It is important to understand the broader industry in which the company exists in order to predict future gains or losses. - 3.)
+Use all published information.
+These resources will often not only have numerical data but information about the company, the market, and opinions of experts.
+The great thing is most of this information is free and available at anytime. - 4.)
 Trust your gut.
-Money, including investments is tied to emotion.
-Follow research and advice and trust your instincts.
+Money, including investments, are tied to emotion.
+Follow research and advice, and trust your instincts.
 Make decisions so that you will be able to sleep well at night.

 In conclusion, the bottom line is that the market is unpredictable.
-You can try to predict it, try to find the right time to invest or the wrong times to avoid, but you will never get it correct 100% of the time.
+You can try to predict it all you want to try to find the right time to invest or find the wrong times to avoid, you will never get it correct a 100% of the time.
 Too many factors are involved for you to figure out the perfect time to invest.

-The stock market is dependent on consumer behaviour.
-Trying to figure out when the right or wrong time to invest is extremely difficult.
+The stock market is dependent on consumer behavior.
+Trying to figure out when the right or wrong time is to invest is extremely difficult.
 Even though it seems as if some people have figured out a way to predict the market, their prediction is just as good as your local weatherman telling you that it will rain tomorrow.
 Sure, it may rain, but it's just an educated guess because there is a chance that it may not rain.
 It's the same with the stock market, even though a stock may increase in value, there is always a chance that it will not.
 There is no surefire way to predict the stock market!